NBISweden/workshop-genome_annotation/labs/prokaryote_annotation.md

 <details>
 <summary>:key: Click to see the solution .</summary>
+The results of busco should be better for the annotation than for the genome.
+This is due to the fact that prodigal does a better structural prediction during the annotation with Prokka than the prediction done during the run of Busco.

-Often the BUSCO results for genes are slightly lower than the BUSCO results for the full genome, this is due to the fact that annotation method will always not predict everything.
+For eukaryotic annotation however BUSCO results for genes are slightly lower than the BUSCO results for the full genome, this is due to the fact that annotation method will always not predict everything.
 It should not be too much of a difference either.
-Sometimes but really rarely, the BUSCO after annotation will be better than the BUSCO assembly.
-It is due to the fact that BUSCO check the compleness in two different way.

 </details>